Our History & Heritage:

 Reasons to Get Involved:

 The benefits are limitless for those students who utilize the programs and services offered by the Center for Black Culture.
 The Center is affectionately known as a "Home Away from Home" for many black students.
 By participating in programs sponsored by the Center, students find new outlets for their creativity and are challenged to develop their abilities in order to perform at their highest potential.
 At the Center for Black Culture there is always a door open, a shoulder to lean on, and an encouraging word.
-The Center is staffed with a director, staff assistant, graduate assistant and a number of undergraduate student employees.
+The Center is staffed with a director, assistant director, program coordinator, administrative assistant and a number of undergraduate student employees.